kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Last class, my funeral, apparently

 - I'm prepared for what is supposed to be my humiliation on Monday 12th June at chamber music class.
-- I bring the trumpet teacher a present to say thanks, a little wooden frog instrument, and he tries to kiss me and I flinch away.
+- I bring the trumpet teacher a present to say thanks, a little wooden frog instrument.
+He tries to kiss me and I flinch away.
 - We play Creep and My Way.
 - Before we play My Way, he tells Pablo to make sure he's recording on his phone, and he starts recording on his phone.
 - It's ugly.
 Every note is a sort of attack on me personally.
-- The trumpet teachers blows his trumpet extremely loudly in my ear, so that it hurts, and he is marching up and down angrily, blowing his trumpet, and is all to humiliate me.
+- The trumpet teachers blows his trumpet extremely loudly in my ear, so that it hurts, and he is marching up and down angrily, blowing his trumpet, and it's all with the intention of humiliating me.
-- Gloria comes to the door and is practically wetting herself with laughter.
+- Gloria comes to the door when we're done and is practically wetting herself with laughter.
-- I'm not at all surprised at any of it.
+- I'm not at all surprised at any of it but it hurts of course.
-- I walk out of the conservatory front door, and they throw dirty water (I hope) onto me from an upstairs window (Ana the violin teacher's classroom actually).
+- I walk out of the conservatory front door, and teachers and staff throw dirty water (I hope) onto me from an upstairs window (Ana the violin teacher's classroom actually).
 - I still have the silk t-shirt that they ruined with the stains on it.
 - As I walk home, I "bump" into Mercedes who I realize was waiting for me to walk the other way I go sometimes, the way she would have been more familiar with me going, and when she realized I'd gone a different way, she'd had to run.
 She was totally out of breath and trying to style it out.
+It was amusing to me.
 - She was checking my face to see if I was crying.
 Perhaps she was recording it too.
 - I got home and went onto Twitter and tweeted something like "well that was a crappy ending wasn't it".
-- Suddenly, a huge number of people start to retweet this post and I discover I'm on a list of around 30 people and they're all laughing at what's happened.
+- Suddenly, a huge number of people start to retweet my post and I discover I'm on a list of around 30 people and they're all laughing at what's happened.
-- I block the list owner.
+- I block the list owner and delete all my tweets from the last six months that were related to everything that had been going on at the conservatory
-- I'm shocked about that.
-I had no idea so many people were involved in the deception and the humiliation attempt at that time.
+- I'm shocked and alarmed.
+I had no idea so many people were involved in the deception, and the humiliation, at that time.
 - I was extremely upset by everything that had happened, reeling in fact.
-They broke me, but I was also high so was not able to get my head straight about anything that had happened.
+They broke me, but I was also so high all the time I could not get my head straight about anything that had happened.

 !!! info "Related tweets"
     - https://x.com/1FRGVN/status/1670583744283983874

 ## Tuesday 13th June

-- I go to my acupuncture session and I'm extremely traumatized and shocked about what bullies they all are.
 - Maria phones me to ask me to go into the conservatory to see her.
 - I ask Maria if everyone hates me.
 She says no, no one hates me.
+- I go to my acupuncture session and I'm extremely traumatized and shocked about what bullies they all are at the conservatory.
 - The acupuncturist tells me I have diabetes, which I know fully well is a lie.
-- While I'm on the table, there is a violent storm outside, and lightning destroys a tree on the road outside.
+- While I'm on the acupuncture table, there is a violent storm outside, and lightning takes a tree down on the road outside.
-- I leave for Ireland that evening and there are rainbows all over the region.
+- I leave for Ireland, via Alicante airport, that evening and there are rainbows all over the region.
 I take it as a good sign.

 ## Ireland

 - I don't bring my connected devices so I cannot use my own Twitter account.
 - I create a fake account and start following `jctot19`.
-- The weird "communication" continues between myself and this account as whoever is running it knows immediately that I have done so and that it is me.
+- The weird "communication" continues between myself and this account, as whoever is running it knows immediately that it is me.

 !!! info
-    - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing.
+    - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing online at any given moment.

 - Stephen Terrell and some of the other practitioners are aware of what's been going on from my perspective and they clearly see I'm in a traumatized state.